Why not extend your time in the Swiss Alps by combining Alpine Arosa with Klosters, with magnificent hiking opportunities

 During our time in Arosa, our walks will start from the village of Arosa and others will require us to take a cable car, train or the occasional local bus.
 Our walks are flexible to allow for group ability and weather conditions, and may include one or more of the following examples:

 One free day will be organised during the week, you can use your Arosa Card on any of the local cable cars.
 Alternatively take the very scenic modern railway line down to Chur.
 The Arosa Card is included and will be provided on the first day of your holiday.
-It gives you free travel on local transport and reductions on many local attractions.
+It provides you with free travel on local transport and reductions on many local attractions.

 During our time in Klosters, our walks will start from the village of Klosters and others will require us to take a cable car, train or the occasional local bus.
 Our walks are flexible to allow for group ability and weather conditions, and may include one or more of the following examples: